CS180-spring/cs180-22-cs180-22-theboys/README.md

 The primary languages we used in this project are JavaScript, PostgreSQL, HTML, and CSS.
 All of our files are sent to and retrieved from the Amazon Web Service in a JSON format.
 PostgreSQL is used in order to query specific information regarding a user, a product, and any other relevant entities.
 HTML and CSS are primarily used as tools to develop the website that is used as our user interface.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

-In the project directory, you can run:
+For this project, we utilized React.js for our front-end development.
+In order to start our web application,you can run:

 ### `npm start`

-Runs the app in the development mode.\
+This comman runs the app in development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+You can open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
+The page will reload when you make any changes.\
 You may also see any lint errors in the console.

 ### `npm test`